 Background and Goals

+This event has already taken place.
+Please find the photos of the seminar here.
 Have you attended the seminar and would you like to receive the presentations?
 Please send an e-mail to email@example.com

 In countries in all parts of the world, experts are working on improving the process of measuring and demonstrating the impact of science on society.
 In the past years, new methods have been developed to better justify and demonstrate the societal impact of scientific research by universities and research institutions.
 Increasingly, research councils and universities alike plan activities to involve more external beneficiaries and realise impact.
 The Standard Evaluation Protocol (SEP) in the Netherlands, the Research Excellence Framework (REF) and the recently introduced Knowledge Exchange Framework are excellent examples of this.
 The latter has been set up to collect data on institutional level performance in knowledge exchange, assessing university achievements in serving the economy and society.